 Coil(s) – These small coils resemble a spring.
-The type of wire that’s used, the diameter of the coil, and the number of wraps will affect the coils resistance.
-Resistance is what determines how much power is needed as well as how much heat will be produced.
+The type of wire used, the diameter of the coil, and the number of wraps will affect the coil’s resistance.
+Resistance is what determines how much power is needed, as well as how much heat will be produced.

 E-liquid – Sometimes called e-juice or just juice.
-This can contain a base of propylene glycol and vegetable glycerin (or both mixed together.
-You’ll also find food flavourings and nicotine.
+This can contain a base of propylene glycol and vegetable glycerin (or both mixed.
+You’ll also find food flavorings and nicotine.
 You can get e-liquid with no nicotine, but I don’t really recommend this if you’re vaping to quit smoking.
-It’s best to try to find a level of nicotine that matches the amount you were smoking to help with your withdrawal symptoms.
+It’s best to try to find a nicotine level that matches the amount you were smoking to help with your withdrawal symptoms.

 Wicks – These can be made from cotton, silica cord, eco-wool, ceramic, or even stainless steel mesh.
 The wick is what carries the e-liquid from the tank to the coils, where it gets vaporized.